kumprj/sentimentrader-project/README.md

 * Three tables created with the SQL Scripts.

 ## Indicator Loading
 Folder __sentimentrader_indicator_loading__ handles the acquisition of Sentimentrader.com's Indicators and stores them in the database.
-Action items in this folder include replacing __SentimenTraderDailyIndactor.py__'s database values with your values (if they differ).
-Update  __settings.yaml__ with your credential information.
+Action items in this folder include replacing __SentimenTraderDailyIndactor.py__'s database values with your values (if they differ), and updating __settings.yaml__ with your credential information.
 A template is supplied.
 Once those table values and credentials are supplied, we are all set.
 At a glance, the script:
 * Acquires a CSV File of the Sentimentrader Indicators and downloads it to the container in the default location.
 * Writes the indicator values to a stg table and prd table using Python csv/file parsing and a psycopg2 insert.